DamtanX/My_Excel_Data_Analysis_Project/Data_Analysis/README.md

 ### To gain meaningful insights into the data science job landscape, I focused on the following questions:

-1. Does having more skills translate to higher pay?
+1. Do More Skills Lead to Higher Pay?
 2. How do data job salaries vary by region?
 3. What are the most in-demand skills among data professionals?
 4. What is the salary range for the top 10 skills?